 Since the Provider does not know how far the Laboratory has progressed with the performance of the test, or may not even have received the specimen, the Provider must use the LOI Cancel Request message in Section 4.2 OML^O21^OML_O21: Laboratory Order Message – Cancel Order.

 The Laboratory determines whether the test can be cancelled, or whether the order has progressed too far to cancel.
 The Laboratory is strongly encouraged to use the LOI Cancel Notification indicating “Cancelled as Requested”, or “Unable to Cancel” as described in Section 4.2.
-However, we recognize that some Laboratories may still use the LRI Result message using the result status as described in the LRI Implementation Guide.
+However, this guide recognizes that some Laboratories may still use the LRI Result message using the result status as described in the LRI Implementation Guide.

 Once the Provider receives any preliminary or final results, the test cannot be cancelled anymore and the Provider shall not use the LOI Cancel Request message anymore.